andreoug/spring-boot-kafka-producer-consumer/README.md

   mvn clean package
   java -Dspring.profiles.active=producer -jar target/*.jar
 ```
-or you can use maven's spring-boot phase to pass the profiles's parameter through *spring-boot.run.profiles* as it is
+or you can use maven's spring-boot phase to pass the profiles parameter through *spring-boot.run.profiles* as it is
 used in the following command:
 ```bash
   mvn spring-boot:run -Dspring-boot.run.profiles=producer